There are things you know, things you don’t know, and things you’ll never know. That’s one of the immutable laws of science.

 That’s what’s happening with a group of international scientists.
-They’ve spent the last four years exploring the world’s oceans in a massive effort to study the world’s marine ecosystems.
+They’ve spent years exploring the world’s oceans in a massive effort to study the world’s marine ecosystems.
 At the very heart of it is an attempt to fundamentally change the way marine biologists study the oceans.

 The project, the Census of Marine Life (CoML), is a survey of the biodiversity of the world’s oceans.
 Dubbed “unprecedented” and “astounding” by the scientific community, CoML is a 10-year, nearly $1 billion effort by nearly 300 scientists from 53 countries.
 CoML scientists are trying to count how many species inhabit the 70 percent of the world that’s so scantily surveyed that it might as well be on another planet.
 They hope to quantify how those species are distributed around the world, gain a rough estimate of their total numbers, and map where they are concentrated while plotting a course for ocean study for decades into the future.
 And they’re seeing the darkest corners of the ocean in a whole new light.

 “By the end of the 10-year census initiative, we expect several results,” says Jesse Ausubel, program director of CoML for the Alfred P. Sloan Foundation, one of the primary funding sources for the census.
 “We will have identified many new species and will know with far greater precision how many remain undiscovered.
 We will know better whether the size spectrum of animals in the ocean is changing: Are small animals replacing the large?
 We will know better how changes in the abundance of ocean life are shifting among major groups: Are jellies replacing fishes?
 And we will know much better what we do not know: identifying the unexplored.”